forcedotcom/salesforcedx-apex/packages/apex-node/README.md

 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

 ## Introduction
-Typescript library to support the Apex plugin and the [Salesforce Extensions for VS Code](https://github.com/forcedotcom/salesforcedx-vscode/).
+Typescript library to support the Apex plugin and [Salesforce Extensions for VS Code](https://github.com/forcedotcom/salesforcedx-vscode/).

 Note: This library is in beta and has been released early so we can collect feedback.
 It may contain bugs, undergo major changes, or be discontinued.
+Please report any issues via the [Issues tab](https://github.com/forcedotcom/salesforcedx-apex/issues)

 ## Getting Started

-If you're interested in contributing, take a look at the [CONTRIBUTING](../../CONTRIBUTING.md) guide.
+If you're interested in contributing, see the [CONTRIBUTING](../../CONTRIBUTING.md) guide.

-If you're interested in building the library locally, take a look at the [Developing](./contributing/developing.md) doc.
+If you're interested in building the library locally, see the [Developing](./contributing/developing.md) doc.

 You can find more information about commands that the library supports in the [Commands](../../contributing/commands.md) doc.